QHarshil/SemanticSearch-Java/docs/ARCHITECTURE.md

 #### EmbeddingService
 - **Responsibility**: Generates vector embeddings from text
 - **Key Functions**:
-  - Convert text to vector embeddings using OpenAI's models
+  - Convert text to vector embeddings using the configured provider
   - Implement resilience patterns for API calls
   - Cache frequently used embeddings